jhpyle/docassemble/_docs/language.md

 write complicated [`question`]s that make heavy use of [Mako] templating, [Markdown], and embedded Python code, a downside is that all of this "code" can make the translation process more complicated.
-Translators may be confused by all of the code.
-They may ask you to convert your code to Microsoft Word, putting a great deal of conversion work on you, or they may translate variable names when they shouldn't.
+Translators may be confused by all of the code, even when you give them an [interview phrase translation file] in Excel format.
+They may ask you to convert your code to Microsoft Word, putting a great deal of conversion work on you.
+Or they may translate what you give them incorrectly, for example by translating variable names when they shouldn't.

 You may be tempted to change the way that you code interviews to